Self Harm and Mutiliation

 Why does a person self-harm?

-The process of self-harming generally begins with the sufferer experiencing a powerful emotion (such as rejection and a resulting self-hatred) followed by a desperate need to “cleanse” herself of the unbearable feelings.
+The process of self-harming generally begins with experiencing a powerful emotion (such as rejection and a resulting self-hatred) followed by a desperate need to “cleanse” oneself of the unbearable feelings.

 Start Your Journey to Recovery with Northbound